Adversarial Meta-Learning: Related Work

-Research on meta-learning has a long history, which can be traced back to some early works~\cite{Naik1992,Thrun1998}.
-Meta-learning and few-shot learning have recently attracted extensive attention due to their important roles in achieving human-level intelligence.
-Several specialized neural network models~\cite{Vinyals2016,Koch2015,Snell2017} have been proposed for meta-learning, particularly for one or few-shot classification, by comparing similarity among data samples.
-Specifically, Koch~\kETAL~\cite{Koch2015} leveraged a Siamese neural network to rank similarity between input samples and predict if two samples belong to the same class.
-In~\cite{Vinyals2016}, Vinyals~\kETAL~presented a neural network model, Matching Networks, which learn an embedding function and use the cosine distance in an attention kernel to measure similarity.
-A recent work~\cite{Snell2017} employed a similar approach to few-shot classification but used the Euclidean distance with their embedding function.
+\textbf{Meta-Learning:} Research on meta-learning has a long history, which can be traced back to some early works~\cite{naik1992meta,Thrun1998}.
+Meta-learning, a standard methodology to tackle few-shot learning problems, has recently attracted extensive attention due to its important roles in achieving human-level intelligence.
+Several specialized models~\cite{vinyals2016matching,koch2015siamese,snell2017prototypical,sung2018learning} have been proposed for meta-learning, particularly for few-shot classification, by comparing similarity among data samples.
+Specifically, Koch~\kETAL~\cite{koch2015siamese} leveraged a Siamese Networks to rank similarity between input samples and predict if two samples belong to the same class.
+In addition, Relation Networks~\cite{sung2018learning} was proposed to classify query images by computing relation scores, which can be extended to few-shot learning.
+In~\cite{vinyals2016matching}, Vinyals~\kETAL~presented a neural network model, Matching Networks, which learn an embedding function and use the cosine distance in an attention kernel to measure similarity.
+Another work~\cite{snell2017prototypical} leveraged a similar approach to few-shot classification but used the Euclidean distance with their embedding function.